 Visiting a doctor for any reason can bring with it some apprehension or nervousness.
 Gynaecological health is a private and sensitive issue which can add to these feelings but they are as understandable as they are common.

-The gynaecology team at Chelmsford Hospital provide a confidential and relaxed environment within which you can explore your symptoms together with your consultant.
+The gynaecology specialists at Chelmsford Hospital provide a confidential and relaxed environment within which you can explore your symptoms together with your consultant.
 Having cared for many women over the years, our gynaecologists represent the best in women’s health knowledge and practice.

 Your Gynaecology Consultation

 Gynaecology consultations may differ slightly depending on your individual needs but the core remains the same.

 When sitting down with your consultant, there will be thorough discussion surrounding your medical, sexual and menstrual health.
 At Chelmsford we know the impact this can have on women’s lives, which is why we also look carefully at the mental health and pyschosexual elements that may also be involved.

 This allows our clinical team to fully understand all aspects of your health and lets us work together to formulate a holistic plan that is effective, safe and designed with your specific needs in mind.

 These routine consultations combine discussion, clinical examinations as well as counselling and advice.
 For your convenience there are male and female consultants available if you wish to see a particular gender.

 This depends on a number of factors including your symptoms, time since last check up and age.
 In most cases a physical examination is useful to add to information collected during your initial discussion.

 You will be asked to change into a gown and sit on an examination table with your feet supported by stirrups.
 Your consultant will begin with an external examination, looking for any lumps, bumps or any abnormalities such as signs of infection.